 Reduces stress.
 A good night's sleep can help you relax by lowering your blood pressure and levels of stress hormones.
 It can also help you to cope better with future stressful life events.

 Light tells your body it is time to be awake.
-Purchase dark shades or blinds to help block out light from where you sleep.
+Purchase a sleep mask, dark shades or blinds to help block out light from where you sleep.

-Block out distracting noises by using earplugs or white noise from a fan.
+Block out distracting noises by using earplugs or white noise from a fan or sound machine.

 Reserve the bed for sleeping.
 Do not do homework, use the computer, play video games or do other stimulating activities.

 Do some stretching, yoga, or find a guided meditation to help your body relax before hitting the hay.

 Have a fixed bed time and wake up time, even on the weekends.
 This will help your body develop a regular sleep pattern.
 If you do need to sleep in or stay up later than usual, try to limit it to no more than two hours later than your usual bedtime or wake up time.